Skip to main content

 About Rago

-Rago National Park protects 171 square kilometers of dramatic wilderness straddling the border between Norway and Sweden in the Arctic Circle region.
-Established in 1971, it was one of Norway's first national parks, recognizing the exceptional rugged landscape of deep gorges, waterfalls, and steep mountain walls.
-The park features extreme topography with elevation changes of over 1,000 meters, from valley floors to mountain plateaus.
+Rago National Park protects 171 square kilometers of dramatic wilderness in Sørfold municipality, Nordland county.
+[1] Established on 22 January 1971, it was among Norway’s earliest national parks, created to preserve an exceptionally rugged landscape of deep gorges, waterfalls, and steep mountain walls.
+[1] The park features extreme topography with elevation changes of over 1,000 meters, from valley floors to mountain plateaus.
 The Storskogvatnet valley contains lush vegetation unusual for this latitude, created by sheltered conditions and rich soils.
 Numerous waterfalls cascade down sheer cliffs, with the Litlverivassforsen waterfall being particularly spectacular.
-The park connects to Sweden's Padjelanta National Park, forming a larger transboundary protected area.
-Despite its relatively small size, Rago contains exceptional biodiversity and geological features, making it a concentrated wilderness experience in northern Scandinavia.
+The park connects to Sweden’s Padjelanta, Sarek, and Stora Sjöfallet national parks, forming one of the largest wilderness complexes in Europe at approximately 5,400 square kilometres in total.
+[2] The park’s name derives from the Sami word Rákkok, meaning a difficult and impassable mountain region.
+[1]

 Wildlife Ecosystems

 The park is home to several iconic Scandinavian species, including moose, wolverines, and lynx.
-The mountain plateaus support herds of reindeer, both wild and semi-domesticated.
+[1] The mountain plateaus support herds of semi-domesticated reindeer.
 Bird life is particularly rich, with species such as golden eagles, rough-legged buzzards, and ptarmigan commonly observed.
-The park's streams and lakes harbor Arctic char and brown trout.
+[1] The park’s streams and lakes harbor Arctic char and brown trout.
 During summer, various migratory birds arrive, including several species of waders and passerines.
-The area also serves as an important habitat for several endangered species.

 Flora Ecosystems